 There are more rules for foreign employees in the higher education to comply with, aside from the aforementioned regulations.

 Decree 40/2012 issued by MOM regarding Certain Positions that Are Restricted for Expatriates shows some positions in Indonesia that can and cannot be taken by foreigners.
+This needs to be considered when looking for higher education jobs in Indonesia.

 To make it simple, this article only states the positions that are permitted to be occupied by foreign workers who want to work in Indonesia as lecturers.
 According to Decree 42, those positions are as follows: